1.1 Population and migration (UN Population Division)

 • Analytical work in the fields of fertility; contraceptive use; mortality including HIV/AIDS; internal migration; international migration; population growth and ageing; the interrelationship of population, resources, environment and development, including social and economic aspects; and studies on population and development policies related to the above;

-• Implementation of the 2008 Revision of Trends in International Migrant Stock (estimates of the international migrant stock by country of residence and sex, 1960 -2010)
+• Implementation of the 2010 Revision of the Global Migrant Stock: International Migrants by Age (estimates of the international migrant stock by country of residence, sex and age, 1990 - 2010);

-• Implementation of the 2008 Revision of International Migration Flows To and From Selected Countries (annual data on international migration flows to and from 29 industrialized countries)
+• Implementation of the 2010 Revision of International Migration Flows To and From Selected Countries (annual data on international migration flows to and from industrialized countries);

-• Dissemination of world-wide population information through the United Nations Population Division web site (www.unpopulation.org) and the United Nations Population Information Network (POPIN) (www.popin.org)
+• Dissemination of world-wide population information through the United Nations Population Division web site (www.unpopulation.org).

-• Release of the 2009 Revision of World Urbanization Prospects in March 2010.
+• Release of the 2010 Revision of World Population Prospects, with an expanded time horizon to 2100, in March 2011.

 • Dissemination of data on the international migrant stock by country birth, citizenship, sex and age through the Global Migration Database (accessible through www.unmigration.org).

-Gender analysis and gender factors are included in all studies in the field of population and development (See also Statistical Area 1.1).
+Gender analysis and gender factors are included in all studies in the field of population and development (See also Statistical Area 1.1).3.3.5 Indicators related to the Millennium Development Goals (UN Population Division)

 The Population Division participates in the activities of the Committee for the Coordination of Statistical Activities (CCSA).